-Name, Address, and Age (1) Principal Position(s) Occupation(s) held with During the Past the Company 5 Years Term of Office and Length of Time Served (2) Other Directorships Held by Director or Nominee for Director Inde ependent Director No minee Richard P. Hamada, 63 Director Director Class 2 Director since 2021; Term expires in 2022 Keysight Technologies, Inc. (KEYS)
+Name, Address, and Age (1) Position(s) held with the Company Principal Occupation(s) During the Past 5 Years Term of Office and Length of Time Served (2) Other Directorships Held by Director or Nominee for Director Independent Director Nominee Richard P. Hamada, 63 Director Director Class 2 Director since 2021; Term expires in 2022 Keysight Technologies, Inc. (KEYS)